 Dealmaking activity in this space has grown immensely over the past decade and that boom has really picked up steam in recent years.
 From 2020 to 2022, the volume of M&A transactions more than doubled.
 In the following years, the AI market continued to post steady growth.
-Dealmaking activity rose by about 21% in 2024 on an annual basis.
+In 2023, the number of deals increased by 10% compared to the previous year, reflecting a steady rise in market engagement.
+This upward momentum continued into 2024, with dealmaking activity expanding by 21% on an annual basis.

-In the first quarter of 2025, buyers preferred to keep their M&A strategies private as only 15% of transactions disclosed their financial terms, keeping with historical trends.
-Total disclosed M&A deal value reached $21.6B, similar to the same period last year.
-There were 7 megadeals in Q1.
+Buyers preferred to keep their M&A strategies private throughout 2025 as only 15% of transactions disclosed their financial terms, keeping to historical trends.
+Total disclosed M&A deal value reached up to $206 billion, finally beating the record numbers of 2021.
+There were 7 megadeals reported in Q1, 9 in Q2, 17 in Q3, and 11 in Q4, including 4 megadeals worth north of $10 billion.

 Download the Report